About pancreatic cancer

 - Surgery – the most common surgery is the ‘Whipple procedure’ where the head of the pancreas is removed along with the duodenum, gall bladder, bile duct and part of the stomach.
 Enough of the pancreas is left to maintain some function.
 Surgery can also complete removal of the pancreas or particular sections depending on the location of the tumour.

 - Endoscopic treatment uses a stent to allow bile to drain from the liver if the tumour is blocking the bile duct.

 - Chemotherapy uses anti-cancer drugs to prevent the cancer from growing and is sometimes used in combination with radiotherapy.

 - Radiation therapy uses high-energy x-rays to shrink or destroy cancer cells in the tumour and can be used to treat cancer that has not spread, but cannot be removed with surgery.
 It may also be used to relieve symptoms.

 Targeted therapy using drugs that attack specific abnormalities within cancer cells, that blocks chemical signals causing cancer cells to multiply, can be combined with chemotherapy for people with advanced pancreatic cancer.

 As pancreatic cancer spreads to nearby lymph nodes, the liver, the peritoneal cavity-the fluid-filled gap between the walls and the organs in the abdomen-large intestine or lungs, the increasing burden of symptoms means that the primary medical focus is on making the patient comfortable.

-The treatment and survival of patients with pancreatic cancer has not changed for more than 30 years, partly because there has been little research into the molecular and cell biology associated with it.
-This is why Garvan’s pancreatic cancer research teams are searching for a new understanding of how this disease develops, better ways to treat it and stop it spreading.
+The treatment and survival of patients with pancreatic cancer have barely changed for more than 30 years.
+This is due to the complexity and molecular variation in pancreatic cancer.
+However, we are making progress, Garvan’s pancreatic cancer research teams are searching for a new understanding of how this disease develops, better ways to treat it and stop it spreading.